|TNS boss Mike Harris says he is fuming at the Football Association of Wales, as he seeks key assurances to finalise the Saints/Oswestry merger plan.

 Although the merger has received the backing of both the FAW and the Oswestry club's shareholders, the final details have still to be wrapped up.

 Key factor is an assurance from the FAW that a merged club would be the Association's nominated representative in European competition - if it were playing from a new stadium in Oswestry.

 TNS have been told that the FAW has voted in favour of this concept.
 But a letter from FAW secretary general, David Collins, has failed to give Saints and Oswestry officials the assurances they seek.

+It says that a merged club could play in Europe 'if the FAW so decided'.
 Since writing the letter, Collins has gone on two weeks' holiday.

 TNS are set to unveil new playing strips at the season's first pre-season friendly tomorrow (Saturday) and are keen to progress other elements of marketing the 'new' club.